levkp/queen-mvc/README.md

 ## Assignments for week 3
 Two bootstrap icons on `/albums`: `bi-plus-square` and `bi-trash`.
 The source code is located in albums.html.

-Two new npm dependencies: owoify
+Two new npm dependencies: owoify and axios

 To see the effect of owoify, create a new album on `/albums` with a long description.
 Here is a sample text: